markcaron/soccer-drills/drills/finishing-wars.md

 The objective is to score as many goals as possible.
 Players cannot cross the halfway line/markers.
 They must stay in their zone.

-If you have a 3rd team, you can play to 5 or 6 before rotating.
+If you have a 3rd team, you can play to 5 or 6 points before rotating.

 Goal values are as follows:

 - 1 point - Goal scored within the offensive zone.
 - 2 points - Goal scored from defensive zone (long distance shot)
 - 3 points - Goal scored from a lay-off (passed into the striker who lays it off for the long distance shot)
-- 3 points (optional) - Amazing combination play, like a give-go/wall pass that frees up the striker in the box
+- 3 points (optional) - Amazing combination play, like a give-go/wall pass that frees up the striker in the box or a goal off of a cross.

 Once a goal is scored, the goalkeeper who got scored on can restart as quickly as possible by distributing to whomever he/she wants (roll, throw, pass-in, etc.).
 Goalkeepers can shoot, but they cannot punt/drop-kick to score.